adamluckydo/ontology/3_Buddhism/Buddhism.md

 It _is_ a bit funny (but not contradictory) how the Buddha preached generosity while living on alms.

-And in meditation, the Buddha recommended eight states of meditative collectedness and bliss he called the "Jhanas".
+In meditation, the Buddha taught eight states of meditative collectedness and bliss he called the "Jhanas".
+These states are ordered: In each one, there is less clinging than in the previous one.
+And, as such, less fabrication of experience.

 There are four "form" Jhanas, in which you can still sense your body, but in which the entire felt sense of the body becomes unified.
 In that unified sensation, each Jhana has a prominent factor:

 - 1st Jhana: Pleasure
 - 2nd Jhana: Happiness